-- The other information describing the facts that are also presented in consolidated financial statements is, in all material respects, consistent with consolidated financial statements: and - The other information is prepared in compliance with applicable law or regulation.
+The other information describing the facts that are also presented in consolidated financial statements is, in all material respects, consistent with consolidated financial statements; and The other information is prepared in compliance with applicable law or regulation.

-In addition, our responsibility is to report, based on the knowledge and understanding of the Group obtained in the audit, on whether the other information contains any material misstatement of fact.
-Based on the procedures we have performed on the other information obtained, we have not identified any material misstatement of fact.
+In addition, our responsibility is to report, based on the knowledge and understanding of the Group obtained in the audit, on whether the other information contains any material misstatement of faction oproverses we have performed on the other information obtained, we have not identified any material misstatement of fact.